hdShang/arxiv-daily/docs/cs-AI/2025-05-27/papers/250521091v3-position-is-power-system-prompts-as-a-mechanism-of-bias-in-large-lan.md

 ---
 layout: default
-title: Position is Power: System Prompts as a Mechanism of Bias in Large Language Models (LLMs)
+title: "Position is Power: System Prompts as a Mechanism of Bias in Large Language Models (LLMs)"
 ---

 # Position is Power: System Prompts as a Mechanism of Bias in Large Language Models (LLMs)